-- 1. The Group strictly adheres to the implementation of the Company's four core development strategies of "cost leadership, efficiency driven, differential competition, and global operation", grasp the development trend of the industry, fully develop its comparative advantages, and adhere to the principal of efficiency first. - 2.
-The Group focuses on customers, markets, uses sales objectives as evaluation tools, and concentrates on six strategic dimensions of marketing, R&D, production, team, system and mode, to build an international first-class tire manufacturer. - 3.
+- 1. The Group strictly adheres to the implementation of the Company's four core development strategies of "cost leadership, efficiency driven, differential competition, and global operation", grasps the development trend of the industry, and is committed to strengthening the corporate innovation capability and core competitiveness with a view to contributing to intelligent transportation and sustainable development. - 2.
+The Group focuses on customers, markets, uses sales objectives as evaluation tools, and concentrates on six strategic dimensions of marketing, R&D, production, team, system and mode, to build an international first-class tire manufacturer.
+The Group strives for the coordination of the entire value chain including procurement, supply chain, finance, manufacturing, quality, research and development and market to support high-quality corporate development. - 3.
 The Group strengthens the construction of three talent teams of management, R&D and production, and cultivates the enterprise culture based on the core values of "customer-oriented, open innovation, hard work, and mutual benefit". - 4.
-The Group selects the right brand positioning, excels in brand building, establishes a brand system based on the brand "Prinx Chengshan", and builds a brand premium capacity based on core products. - 5.
+The Group selects the right brand positioning, excels in brand building, establishes a brand system based on the brand "Prinx Chengshan", and builds a brand premium capacity based on core products.
+The Group actively assumes corporate social responsibilities, and promotes the development of social undertakings while creating corporate social value and building a better life. - 5.
 Based on the Company's innovation center of multi-scale tire life cycle manufacturing, the Group strives to enhance core R&D capabilities, continuously improve technology value-added services, with an aim to form a competitive advantage in the market. - 6.
 The Group broadens the channels of staff growth, pays attention to the happiness index of employees, and endeavors to become an enterprise that employees feel happy, welcomed by customers and respected by society.